redsn0w422/redsn0w422.github.io/_posts/2016-1-25-akuna-capital.markdown

 ![coding challenge](/img/akuna/coding_challenge.jpg)

-I really love computer science.
 That day really validated one of the two reasons: variety.
 Computer science is _literally_ being used in every single industry.
 My goal, during these next few years, is to see the different areas I can work in after I graduate.
 The other reason I like computer science is accessibility, and I guess we'll save that for another blog post.